ashutoshmjain/gita/src/mathuraChap13.md

 `Maharishi` had around twenty `Aacharayas`, each with similar number of students.
 Very few compared to other more commercially oriented `Gurukuls`, for `Maharishi` was really picky in choosing the students.
 Since there was always a threat of `Asuras`, students were extensively trained in arms and physical strength, in addition to hard curricula of scriptures.
 They all stood up as the king entered the open space surrounded with big Banyan trees.
 There was no roof.
 The sunlight was passing through the Banyans to the ground and one could hear the gushing waters of `Yamuna` nearby.
 It was a peaceful place.
 King took a seat by `Maharishi`. `Maharishi` introduced the king and asked him to address the students and also pitch the questions if he might like to.
 It was customary for the visiting faculties , sages and leaders to interact directly with the students, to gauge their learning path as well as to suggest new directions.

 After thanking `Maharishi` and the students for taking the time without a planned schedule, king talked couple of minutes about the state of the administration.
 The great work that his son was doing on the water ways.
+He was particularly excited to share that everyone was getting Ganges pure water on daily basis for drinking.
 The peaceful treaties with most of the neighboring states and still unresolved conflicts with `Asuras`.
 He finally got down the issue of exponential increase in number and extent of rituals.
 To keep the question open-ended, he asked — What you all think about `Naad Yoga` verses `Nyaan Yoga`.
 Which is better and why?

 Looking at `Dwaipayana` , the king suggested they speak from youngest to the eldest so that youngsters got first chance without having to be swayed by the thoughts of their seniors.
 He obviously wanted to hear `Dwaipayana` — the magical boy everyone talked about everywhere.